top of page

 Sagina nodosa

-In addition to dropping bulbils, the knotted pearlwort can spread from the nodes of stems on the ground, another example of the different reproductive strategies of many arctic-alpine plants.3 In a small button of moss under the plant I see, several bright green specs and fans resemble upright bulbils when viewed under my hand lens.
-I even see a few tufts of spikelike leaves, minuscule plantlets revealing life in its tender formative state.
+In addition to dropping bulbils, the knotted pearlwort can spread from the nodes of stems on the ground, another example of the different reproductive strategies of many arctic-alpine plants.3 In a small button of moss under the plant I see are several bright green specs and fans that resemble upright bulbils when viewed under my hand lens, perhaps future minuscule plantlets revealing life in its tender formative state.

 bottom of page